MecatronicaUSB/mosaic/README.md

 # mosaic-2d
-Main repo for 2D mosaic generation pipeline
+Main repo for 2D mosaic generation pipeline.
 Currently under development as part of undergrad project of Víctor García

 ## Directory Layout